PRAKASHMANNA/Project/README.md

 # Project
-Collection of my full-stack development projects using Java, Spring Boot, React.js, MySQL, AWS, Kafka, and more.
+Collection of my all projects using Java, Spring Boot, React.js, MySQL, AWS, Kafka, and more.